antimof/UxPlay/README.md

 It can also be found in the build directory after the build processs.

 **Finally, run uxplay in a terminal window**.
 If it is not seen by the iOS client's drop-down "Screen Mirroring" panel, check that your DNS-SD server (usually avahi-daemon) is running: do this in a terminal window with ```systemctl status avahi-daemon```.
 If this shows the avahi-daemon is not running, control it with ```sudo systemctl [start,stop,enable,disable] avahi-daemon``` (or avahi-daemon.service).
 If UxPlay is seen, but the client fails to connect when it is selected, there may be a firewall on the server that  prevents UxPlay from receiving client connection requests unless some network ports are opened.
 See [Troubleshooting](#troubleshooting) below for help with this or other problems.
+One common problem involves GStreamer attempting to use incorrectly configured or absent  accelerated hardware h264 video decoding (e.g., VAAPI).
+Try `uxplay -avdec` to force software video decoding; if this works you can then try to fix accelerated hardware video decoding if you need it.
 See [Usage](#usage) for run-time options.

  * **Red Hat, Fedora, CentOS (now continued as Rocky Linux or Alma Linux):**
 (sudo yum install) openssl-devel libplist-devel avahi-compat-libdns_sd-devel (some from the "PowerTools" add-on repository)